 The draw still matters, with only two winners in the last twelve years (Dalakhani and Treve) racing from a stall number higher than nine.

 Stall one is a coffin box and only one horse (Carroll House Drawn 16) has managed to win from a draw higher than 15 in the last twenty six years, and that was on good ground.
 Whereas a brilliant horse may win from a poor draw, a moderate horse will most certainly not.

-Horses drawn in stalls two, four, six and seven have won fourteen of the last twenty seven running of the race; a strike rate of 51%.
+Horses drawn in stalls two, four, six and seven have won fifteen of the last twenty seven running of the race; a strike rate of 55%.

-Fourteen of the last twenty seven runnings of the Arc were won by lightly raced, strongly fancied French trained, three year olds.
+Fourteen of the last twenty eight runnings of the Arc were won by lightly raced, strongly fancied French trained, three year olds.
 In recent times, this trend has been on the wane.

-Sixteen of the last twenty runnings of the race have been won by horses aged three.
-The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Solemia in 2012.
+Sixteen of the last twenty one runnings of the race have been won by horses aged three.
+The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Treve in 2014.

-Four year olds have won fourteen of the last forty one runnings of the race,
+Four year olds have won fifteen of the last forty two runnings of the race,

-giving them a strike rate of 34%.
-Four four year olds have won in the last twenty one years; a strike rate of 19%.
+giving them a strike rate of 36%.
+Five four year olds have won in the last twenty two years; a strike rate of 22%.
 There have been just eight winners aged 5+ since the first running in 1920, with Marienbard in 2002, the last five year old winner of the race.